 Modern Foreign Language

-Children in KS2 learn French and Spanish following themed units focusing on conversation.
+Children in KS2 learn Spanish following themed units focusing on conversation.
 Teaching is delivered through a range of interactive activities which include games and songs.

-We use the Big Maths programme to support our teaching of the basic skills and all children are regularly assessed using the Steps of learning.
+We use our own scheme of key skills progression alongside Big Maths to support our teaching of the basic skills and all children are regularly assessed using the Steps of learning.
 You can download the steps for the 4 operations here:

 Big Maths Calculation Steps (documents)